 How to Create or Destroy a Power of Attorney

 It is clear that a power of attorney grants significant privileges to another party.
 It is also a willing indication of a person’s desire to surrender this power.
 As a result, the law requires a clear statement of intent when a party creates a power of attorney.

 According to Kansas Statute § 58-652, parties granting power of attorney to another must contain a statement clearly indicating the desire to create a POA.
 In addition, the document must contain the subject’s signature with a notary’s stamp.

 Once a party signs a power of attorney, it goes into immediate effect and lasts for as long as the document indicates.
 However, parties have the option to revoke this power at any time.
 In certain situations, this may require an official notice of termination of the party with the power of attorney recorded the document with local authorities.
-An attorney in Manhattan could help parties to create or destroy powers of attorney.
+An experienced Manhattan POA lawyer could help parties to create or destroy powers of attorney.

 Situations may arise where you become unable to care for your own wellbeing.
 These cases may be temporary or permanent.
 In both scenarios, it may be helpful to instill the power of attorney to allow other people to make key decisions.

 A Manhattan power of attorney lawyer could explain the role of a POA and how to give these documents legal effect.
 If you foresee the need to give another person the ability to make decisions on your behalf, contact our team today.